 COVID-19 decreases parasympathetic activity and increases sympathetic activity, which leads to catecholamine release.
 The secretion of catecholamines increases blood flow and metabolism and stresses the heart.
 Reduced parasympathetic activity may reduce the vagal anti-inflammatory effect leading to a cytokine storm.

-The vagus nerve, a neural network that connects the brain and immune system to the heart, intestines and other organs, controls parasympathetic activity in the autonomic nervous system.
-When the vagus nerve is activated, it acts as a brake on stress and all immune-stimulating effects in the body.
-Vagus nerve stimulation has also been shown to suppress the inflammatory response, and may be useful in regulating lung failure and hyperimmune responses.
+The Vagus Nerve, a neural network that connects the brain and immune system to the heart, intestines and other organs, controls parasympathetic activity in the autonomic nervous system.
+When the Vagus Nerve is activated, it acts as a brake on stress and all immune-stimulating effects in the body.
+Vagus Nerve stimulation has also been shown to suppress inflammatory responses, and may be useful in regulating lung failure and hyperimmune responses.